 Some chefs will tell you that presentation is everything.

-Well that’s not exactly true, though yes, we eat with our eyes first, it’s really all about the taste.
+Well that’s not exactly true.
+Although it's true that we eat with our eyes first, it’s really all about the taste.

-- Preheat the oven to 400.
-Brush both sides of the squash with the oil and place on a baking sheet.
-Sprinkle with ½ teaspoon of the salt and pepper and bake until tender – about 15 minutes.
-Remove from the oven and crack the eggs into the middle of each squash and sprinkle the eggs with the remaining ¼ teaspoon of the salt.
-Return the squash to the oven and bake until the eggs are set – 12 to 15 minutes.
+- Preheat the oven to 400°F. Brush both sides of the squash slices with the oil and place them on a baking sheet.
+Sprinkle the squash with ½ teaspoon of the salt and the pepper and bake it until it is tender--about 15 minutes.
+Remove from the squash from the oven, crack the eggs into the middle of each squash, and sprinkle the eggs with ¼ teaspoon of the salt.
+Return the squash to the oven and bake it until the eggs are set--12 to 15 minutes.

-- While the eggs are cooking in the squash, make the maple bacon figs. Heat a large skillet over medium heat, add the bacon and cook until crispy – about 5 minutes.
-Remove bacon onto paper towels, leaving the bacon fat in the pan.
-Add the figs and 1/8 teaspoon of the salt to the pan and cook until brown and tender – about 5 minutes.
-Stir in the maple syrup and red pepper flakes to the pan and cook 1 minute more.
-Add the bacon back to the pan reserving some for garnish.
+- While the eggs are cooking in the squash, make the maple bacon figs. Heat a large skillet over medium heat, add the bacon and cook it until crispy--about 5 minutes.
+Transfer the bacon to a paper towel-lined plate, leaving the bacon fat in the pan.
+Add the figs to the pan along with the remaining ⅛ teaspoon of the salt and cook until the figs are brown and tender--about 5 minutes.
+Stir in the maple syrup and red pepper flakes and cook 1 minute more.
+Then add the bacon back to the pan, reserving some for a garnish.

 - Top each of the eggs in a squash with equal amounts of the maple bacon figs and sprinkle with the mint.
 Serve immediately.

-- Depending on how deep the pieces of squash you cut are some eggs like jumbo or extra large eggs may spill over the sides of the squash.
+- Depending on the depth of the squash slices, some eggs like jumbo- or extra large-sized may spill over the sides of the squash.

 - The mint is a nice touch, but can be left off the dish.